shashankjakka/Mushroom-Classification/Solution/README.md

 ![matrix](https://s20.postimg.org/r0kguobod/corr.png)

-We can see that the feature **veil-type** shows no correlation that is the feature has just one unique value.So we can drop this feature!
+We can see that the feature **veil-type** shows no correlation,that is the feature has just one unique value.So we can drop this feature!

 Now we can explore the effect of the features on the predicted class a bit further.